egoisth777/Nvim-Config/README.md

 # nvimconfig
-My personal configuration of nvim
+My personal configuration of LazyVim and Lazy.nvim

+# lua
+Everything under this folder stores the plugin and relatedf